-Project management software is designed to safely store and organize information and data associated with deals.
-It can simultaneously track multiple deals through pipeline features so teams can keep track of multiple deals that are at different stages.
+Project management software is designed to store and organize information and data associated with deals safely.
+It can simultaneously track multiple deals through pipeline features to keep track of multiple deals at different stages.
 The technology behind project management software also allows for increased transparency between teams and/or stakeholders associated with the deal.

 What Are The Key Features of M&A Project Management Software?